ivy-llc/ivy/docs/overview/deep_dive/function_arguments.rst

 dtype and device arguments
 --------------------------

-In the Ivy API at :mod:`ivy/functional/ivy/category_name.py`, the :code:`dtype` and :code:`device` arguments should both always be provided as keyword-only arguments, with default value of :code:`None`.
+In the Ivy API at :mod:`ivy/functional/ivy/category_name.py`, the :code:`dtype` and :code:`device` arguments should both always be provided as keyword-only arguments, with a default value of :code:`None`.
 In contrast, these arguments should both be added as required arguments in the backend implementation at :mod:`ivy/functional/backends/backend_name/category_name.py`.
 In a nutshell, by the time the backend implementation is entered, the correct :code:`dtype` and :code:`device` to use have both already been correctly handled by code which is wrapped around the backend implementation.
 This is further explained in the :ref:`Data Types` and :ref:`Devices` sections respectively.